renanmachad/article-rag/README.md

 # Article RAG

 This project is a Node.js application that utilizes Fastify, Kafka, and Pinecone to process and store article data.
+Have objetive to store article data in a database vector, and when users interact with a prompt we made a RAG process to return an response about the articles

 ## Prerequisites